bedirhanssaglam/social_sharing_plus/README.md

 `social_sharing_plus` is a Flutter plugin that allows you to share content, images and videos to various social media platforms like Facebook, Twitter, LinkedIn, WhatsApp, Reddit, and Telegram.
 This package provides a simple and unified interface for sharing across different apps, handling the nuances and differences of each platform.

+🚀 **Exciting News!** You can now share multiple images and videos with just a few clicks! 📸🎥

 ## Table of contents

 - [Setup](#setup)